jcmoraisjr/coreos-bootstrap/README.md

 GET the same `user_data` file using a binding (see `sample/model.yaml`):

-    curl -o user_data '127.0.0.1:8080/api/bindings/core?network_intf=eth0&ipaddress=192.168.1.10&ipmask=24&gateway=192.168.1.1'
+    curl -o user_data '
+        127.0.0.1:8080/api/bindings/core?
+        network_intf=eth0&
+        ipaddress=192.168.1.10&
+        ipmask=24&
+        gateway=192.168.1.1'

 Manual provided properties, like `ipaddress` or `gateway` above, will override properties with the same name provided from data.

 ##Installation script

-Start the installation script from a CoreOS host running the CoreOS [ISO image](https://stable.release.core-os.net/amd64-usr/current/coreos_production_iso_image.iso).
+Start the installation script from a CoreOS host running the CoreOS [ISO](https://stable.release.core-os.net/amd64-usr/current/coreos_production_iso_image.iso) image.

 ##Assign a public IP address

 The installation script need to connect the CoreOS Bootstrap.
 If you have connectivity, jump to *Running the installation script* below.

-But if you don't have a DHCP server or if for some reason your public network interface doesn't have a valid IP address (check with `ip a`), you cannot access the CoreOS Bootstrap service.
+But if you don't have a DHCP server or if for some reason the public network interface doesn't have a valid IP address (check with `ip a`), you cannot access the CoreOS Bootstrap service.
 If so, follow this steps:

-Check the name of your public network interface:
+Check the name of the public network interface on the CoreOS host:

-    ls /sys/class/net
+    ip a

-Change, below, `eth0` to the name of your public network interface, `192.168.1.11` to an IP address of your network, `24` to the network mask, `8.8.8.8` to your DNS (if you have one), and finally `192.168.1.1` to your gateway.
+Change, below, `eth0` to the name of the public network interface, `192.168.1.11` to an IP address of the network, `24` to the network mask, `8.8.8.8` to an internal DNS server (if you have one), and finally `192.168.1.1` to the gateway.
 Place the resulting content at `/etc/systemd/network/00-en.network`.

     [Match]
     Name=eth0